ASSOCIATION OF REGISTERED NURSES OF NEWFOUNDLAND

-Galxo Canada Inc. offers $2,500.00 annually which provides travel expenses allowing two students each year to undergo the last rotation of their clinical clerkship in London, England.
+Galxo Canada Inc. offers $2,500.00 annually which provides travel expenses allowing two students in the final year of the pharmacy program to undergo the last rotation of their clinical structured practice experience in London, England.
 Students reside at Harlow Campus.
 Students must apply for this award.
-Applicants are selected on the basis of academic achievement as well as their performance on a required assignment.
+Recipients are selected on the basis of academic achievement as well as their performance on a required assignment.
 The award is not given to an applicant if all criteria for the award are not met.
 The selection will be made by clinical faculty, School of Pharmacy.

 GLORY OF MOZART CHAMBER MUSIC TRAVEL BURSARY

 This award was established by the 1991 St. John's International Mozart Chamber Music Competition Committee.

 The award will be available to students enrolled in the Bachelor of Music degree program who are participating as members of a chamber ensemble at an event of major musical importance outside the province.
 The bursary will be used to assist with travel and other expenses involved in attending the event.
 Musical ability, academic standing, financial need and the benefits to the students from attending the event may be taken into account in making the award.
 The value of the award will be based on the interest income accruing on the capital sum in the fund.
 Applications for this award should be submitted in writing to the Director of the School of Music.

 A scholarship, valued at $1000, has been established by the Canadian Cancer Society, in memory of Mr. Ford Hewlett of Springdale, Newfoundland, who was a very dedicated volunteer of the Society.
 The scholarship is awarded annually to a third year medical student who has demonstrated interest in the field of research or clinical oncology.